Hyperspherical embedding for novel class classification: Preliminaries

 \subsection{Classifying new classes}

 When tackling the open set problem, we are interested in optimizing models in which the full knowledge the network obtains during optimization can be exploited for classes outside of the training set.
-The usual \textit{softmax crossentropy} approach lacks the ability to extract features that obey this property, as the weights between the penultimate layer and the classification layer $w$ are as important as the representation in the latent space of the penultimate layer $x$ as seen in equation \ref{eq:Softmax}, and the former is undefined for novel classes.
-Usual approaches for classifying novel classes are explored in metric learning \cite{ConstrativeLossPaper},\cite{TripletLossPaper},\cite{RelationNetwork},\cite{MatchingNetworkPaper} where model optimization occurs by learning a metric space that creates clusters based on a metric distance \cite{ConstrativeLossPaper},\cite{TripletLossPaper},\cite{MatchingNetworkPaper}, or by learning whether two examples are similar or dissimilar \cite{RelationNetwork}.
-These strategies allow classification to be performed for classes outside of the training set as the representation in the latent space can be exploited via a K nearest neighbours approach.
-However, all these strategies are based on pairs or triplets, which limits the approaches scalability whenever optimizing with larger amounts of data per class, or a large amount of classes in a small data scenario.
+The usual \textit{softmax cross-entropy} approach lacks the ability to extract features that obey this property, as the weights between the penultimate layer and the classification layer $w$ are as important as the representation in the latent space of the penultimate layer $z$ as seen in equation \ref{eq:Softmax}, and the former is undefined for novel classes.
+Usual approaches for classifying novel classes are explored in metric learning as already discussed in the previous section.
+Metric learning strategies are interesting as novel classes can be defined however the presented strategies can be costly to optimize given pairwise learning.
+We discuss further on this paper how can we remove pairwise learning and still be able to define novel classes for an model.

-In our work, to classify new classes, we will be adopting the proposal of \cite{PrototipicalNetworks} that builds a single representation on the latent space for each class and then builds a K nearest neighbour (KNN) model with the same metric distance the model was optimized on.
-To perform predictions on the test set we extract the sample representation in the latent space and feed it to the KNN model.